AutomaticEncoder/CodeNature/README.md

 Source:
 Not yet.
 Acknowledgements:
-Thanks to Pemsietie for creating a powerful ide with source code!
+Thanks to Id programming for creating a powerful ide with source code!